 During the agency's early days, many COI staff members remembered sharing the campus with NIH laboratory animals.
-Just weeks before the COI took over the East Building, the Washington Post regaled readers with a series of articles about an NIH monkey who had fled the campus and led his keepers on a chase that ended with a dip in the Tidal Basin.
-56 These wildlife tales apparently enjoyed such wide circulation that they were picked up by Berlin Radio, which on December 26, 1941, informed its listeners that the United States had formed an espionage and sabotage agency staffed by "fifty professors, twenty monkeys, ten goats, twelve guinea pigs, and a staff of Jewish scribblers."
-57
+Just weeks before the COI took over the East Building, the Washington Post regaled readers with a series of articles about an NIH monkey who had fled the campus and led his keepers on a chase that ended with a dip in the Tidal Basin.55 These wildlife tales apparently enjoyed such wide circulation that they were picked up by Berlin Radio, which on December 26, 1941, informed its listeners that the United States had formed an espionage and sabotage agency staffed by "fifty professors, twenty monkeys, ten goats, twelve guinea pigs, and a staff of Jewish scribblers."56

 Even before the exponential expansion of the COI staff after Pearl Harbor, the former NIH buildings could not fully accommodate the agency's needs.
 By October 1941, Donovan had had plans drawn for a dedicated COI building, to be erected south of the existing lower campus buildings.
 However, no construction ever took place.
 After the United States declared war, the COI's staff and space requirements continued to grow prodigiously.
 A week after Pearl Harbor, the COI had 596 employees, and, by March 1942, 1,300 employees.
-By June 1942, the COI had
+By June 1942, the COI had more than doubled its Washington holdings, requisitioning space off-campus in nearby temporary buildings, the USPHS Headquarters building and even the Library of Congress.

-55 William J. Donovan to John W. Carmody, unpublished letter of August 29, 1941, National Archives Records Group 226, Entry 132, Box 9, cited in Ibid, 8-18.
+54 William J. Donovan to John W. Carmody, unpublished letter of August 29, 1941, National Archives Records Group 226, Entry 132, Box 9, cited in Ibid, 8-18.

-56 Scott Hart.
+55 Scott Hart.
 "Valiant Monkey Wins Ovation," Washington Post; Jul 31, 1941,1 and "Monkey Shows No Ill Effects," Washington Post; Aug 2, 1941,11, cited in Ibid, 8-19.

-57 Foreign Broadcast Intelligence Service Intercept, December 26, 1941, quoted in Brown, The Last Hero, 174, cited in Ibid, 8-19 & 20.
+56 Foreign Broadcast Intelligence Service Intercept, December 26, 1941, quoted in Brown, The Last Hero, 174, cited in Ibid, 8-19 & 20.